tinymce/tinymce-docs/general-configuration-guide/multiple-editors.md

 ---
 layout: default
-title: Multiple Editor Instances
+title: Use multiple TinyMCE instances in a single page
-title_nav: Use multiple editors in a page
+title_nav: Multiple editors in a page
-description_short: Learn how to insert multiple editor instances on a single page.
-description: Learn how to insert multiple editor instances on a single page.
-keywords: form inline edit
+keywords:
 ---

 Now that you know how to add TinyMCE to your page, and how to use the `inline` mode, it's time to learn how to add multiple editor instances to a single page.